aoscloud/meta-aos-rcar-gen3/README.md

 This repository contains Renesas R-Car Gen3-specific Yocto layers for AosEdge distro.

-## Status

-This is a release 3.0.0 of AosEdge development product for the R-Car Gen3 boards.
-This release provides the following
-features:

-* Supported machines: `h3ulcb-4x2g`, `salvator-xs-m3-2x4g`
-* Dom0 with Zephyr OS to run unikernels as xen domains using xrun
-* DomD with Linux OS to run container based Aos services using crun
-* Generating FOTA bundles
-* Generating Aos layers

 ## Requirements

 1. Ubuntu 18.0+ or any other Linux distribution which is supported by Poky/OE